nanees15/SWE/README.md

     * Source is Driver.

 * Pre-Condition:
-    * Driver must apply to be a driver.
-    * Driver must log in ??
-    * Driver must state that he is available / can get requests
+    * Driver must have chosen online mode

 * Post-Condition:
     * if driver confirmed request, system should increment driver's number of rides